Tom maintains a busy practice encompassing a wide range of work.

 Tom has a busy and varied family practice.

-He has a particular interest in judicial review and Court of Protection matters and is eager to develop this part of his practice.
+He has a particular interest in judicial review and Court of Protection proceedings and is eager to develop this part of his practice.

 He is willing to consider cases on a pro bono basis where appropriate.